Up All Night (The Waifs album)

 Up All Night is the fourth studio album by Australian folk band The Waifs, first released by Jarrah in January 2003.
 Critics reacted more favourably to this release and it has been the band's biggest album to date.

 Up All Night debuted on the Australian ARIA album chart at No. 3 and 12 months later had shipped over 140,000 copies, garnering a double platinum accreditation.

-Their hard work was rewarded at the ARIA Music Awards of 2003 they won Best Independent Release, Best Blues and Roots Album for Up All Night, as well as Engineer of the Year and Producer of the Year for Chris Thompson's work on the album.
+Their hard work was rewarded at the ARIA Music Awards of 2003 where they won Best Independent Release, Best Blues and Roots Album for Up All Night, as well as Engineer of the Year and Producer of the Year for Chris Thompson's work on the album.
 The media celebrated with them, calling them an "overnight success 11 years in the making!".

 In some parts of North America, the album was packaged with a bonus sampler of Waifs songs.